deel-ai/deel_dataset_manager/README.md

 default-one and will fetch datasets from a WebDAV server and needs at least the `url` configuration parameter (`auth` is not mandatory but required for the `https://datasets.deel.ai` server).
-The `local` provider does not require any extra configuration and will simply fetch data from the specified `storage`.
+The `local` provider does not require any extra configuration and will simply fetch data from the specified `path`.

-When using the `webdav` provider, the `storage` parameter indicates where the datasets should be stored locally.
+When using the `webdav` provider, the `path` parameter indicates where the datasets should be stored locally.